rakesh9692/testing_api_bdd/README.md

 The behavior-driven tests are defined in the category.feature file, and the corresponding step implementations are in the category.py file.

-  1. To modify the test scenarios, update the feature file (category.feature) with the desired scenarios and assertions.
+  1. To modify the test scenarios, update (or add more feature files) the feature file (features/category.feature) with the desired scenarios and assertions.
-  2. To modify the step implementations, update the step file (category.py) with the necessary code changes.
+  2. To modify the step implementations, update the step file (features/steps/category.py) with the necessary code changes.